-Anderson’s Candy Shop has been making gourmet chocolates in Richmond, Illinois for almost 100 years.
-And just as making quality candy is a third-generation tradition in my family, giving Anderson's as a gift has become a multi-generation tradition for thousands of others.
+Anderson’s Candy Shop has been making gourmet chocolates in Illinois for 100 years!
+And just as making quality candy is a fourth-generation tradition in my family, giving Anderson's as a gift has become a multi-generation tradition for thousands of others.

 The following is brief history of my family business, I hope you enjoy learning more about us.

 Anderson's candy shop was founded by my grandfather Arthur Anderson in 1919 when he left the most famous candy company in Chicago, Kranz, to start his own business.
 He opened a small shop on Armitage Avenue in Chicago with a make-good gift of flavoring and chocolate from local chocolate and flavoring companies.
 If Arthur made good he was to pay them back.

 Arthur and his family did make good but driven by rising rent my Grandpa Anderson left the city in 1926 and bought a house on what is today Route 12 in Richmond.
 He ran his business out of his front porch and living room selling candy in the cool months, ice cream in the summer.

 In 1933 the whole nature of the business changed after Grandpa and his family visited the Chicago World's Fair.
 He came home with the first air conditioner in McHenry County, which allowed him to sell chocolates year round.

 (When you come into my shop in Richmond, just 40 minutes east on Route 173, you can still see the original arched frame of the refrigerator style door that kept the cool air in Grandpa Anderson's showroom.
 The house printed on the boxes of chocolates we sell today was my Grandpa Anderson's home and it is still the home of my business today.)